 Using H2O2 as a Natural Remedy

 The very mild, dilute H2O2 solution can also be used as a very safe sanitizer for the body.
-This article talks about the toothpaste recipe recommended by my holistic dentist for reversing periodontal disease that uses baking soda mixed with 3% hydrogen peroxide.
+For example, the toothpaste recipe recommended by a well-respected holistic dentist in my community to help resolve periodontal disease consists of baking soda mixed with 3% hydrogen peroxide.